 To rename or not to rename?
 Clients often want to answer this question early in the project.
 And it makes sense.
 A new corporate or sub-brand name is not only very exciting, it’s also a huge investment.
 However, for this very reason, it’s may be best to postpone a naming decision until…

-A comprehensive brand audit — an analysis of the current state of a brand and its position in the marketplace — is the foundation of any new brand or rebranding initiative.
-By determining the strengths and weaknesses of a brand in relation to its market and competitors, the audit helps navigate a clear path to a differentiated…
+A comprehensive brand audit—an analysis of the current state of a brand and its position in the marketplace—is the foundation of any new brand or rebranding initiative.
+By determining the strengths and weaknesses of the brand in relation to its market and competitors, the audit helps navigate a clear path to a differentiated…